sushil-great/Video-Encoder-Bot/README.md

 # Video-Encoder-Bot
  a telegram bot for compressing/encoding videos in h264 format.

+### Dont Deploy
+ - Heroku Is banning all accounts with this repo.
+ - You Have been warned.

 ### Configuration
 Add values in environment variables or add them in [config.env.example](/VideoEncoder/config.env.example) and rename file to `config.env`.